 - Date of publication:

-The Economics of the Environment is a lively, thought-provoking supplement designed for courses in environmental or resource economics.
-This new anthology from Dollars & Sense, the award-winning economics magazine, tackles the issues of environmental destruction and resource depletion that mainstream economics--and mainstream texts--fail to address adequately.
+The Economics of the Environment, 3nd edition, is a lively, thought-provoking supplement designed for courses in environmental or resource economics.
+This newly updated anthology from Dollars & Sense, the award-winning economics magazine, tackles the issues of environmental destruction and resource depletion that mainstream economics—and mainstream texts—fail to address adequately.

 “I have been using Dollars & Sense publications for nearly 20 years.
 I find them absolutely necessary for students to understand progressive, critical, real-world perspectives that are sorely absent from mainstream texts and readers.”

 “As textbooks become more conservative and less topical, I find that Dollars & Sense readers are more useful than ever in my undergraduate classes.
 They are jargon-free, up-to-date, and inexpensive, as well as consistently and thoughtfully progressive.”

 —ROBIN HAHNEL, American University